For adults only

 Those yucky days are gone if you switch to Crest’s new Be line.
 There are 3 flavors, but I’ve only tried the chocolate one (for obvious reasons).

 It looks like a miniature scoop of mint chocolate chip ice cream on your toothbrush with tiny brown speckles in the light green paste.
-And it smells and tastes passibly like mint chocolate — Ronnie described it as “brushing your teeth with an Andes mint.”
+And it smells and tastes passibly like mint chocolate — Cacaopod described it as “brushing your teeth with an Andes mint.”

 Be here now

 We figure the flavor is a pretty good strategy to get people to brush their teeth for the dentist-recommended 2 minutes.
 As you savor the chocolate mint flavor, you might be inspired to do a better job of brushing your teeth.
 I know I took my time, and my teeth felt smoother after using Be the first time.

 But like I warned before, it’s probably not the best toothpaste for kids.
 The temptation to eat it instead of just brush with it might be too great.
 And ingesting fluoride toothpaste is never a good idea.
 Keep this one for the grown-ups.